rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

 [headlines](http://orgmode.org/manual/Headlines.html) and bookmarks to [list items](http://orgmode.org/manual/Plain-lists.html).

-With the script the above JSON example will be converted to this:
+The script will convert the above JSON into the following org-mode
+document:

     * Bookmarks Toolbar
     ** Search Engines